Contact: The SKAO’s Magazine

-Contact is the SKA Magazine.
-A quarterly public-friendly publication produced by SKAO’s Communications team, it covers the broad range of SKA-related activities taking place around the world in a single publication.
+Contact is the SKA Observatory’s magazine.
+Produced by the SKAO’s Communications team, it covers the broad range of SKA-related activities taking place around the world in a single publication.
 It was designed for the digital age from the start, and is only available in electronic format.
 Contact is published via the electronic publishing platform Issuu, and is optimised for mobile viewing (The Issuu app is available via the Apple and Google App Store).
-Contact comes out in early March, June, September, and December.
+Contact generally comes out in late March, July, and November.

 Note: If you are unable to access Issuu or would like to access previous publications, you can view the PDF files below: